Skip to content

 Structural Risk Area Breakdown below recent balance would signal weakening participation quality.

-Support & Resistance — NIFTY 50
+Support and resistance — NIFTY 50

-• Upper Supply Zone₹26,373
+• Upper supply zone₹26,373

-• Balance / Acceptance Area₹25,816 – ₹26,329
+• Balance / acceptance area₹25,816 – ₹26,329

-• Lower Demand Zone₹25,693
+• Lower demand zone₹25,693

-Zones reflect historical participation, rejection, and acceptance — not predictive levels.
+Zones reflect historical participation, rejection, and acceptance—not predictive levels.

-Classic Pivot Levels — NIFTY 50
+Classic pivot levels — NIFTY 50

 Expected Price Behavior (Conditional)